AKA: University of Washington, Seattle (UW), Health Sciences Center, Building #1, Wings A, B, C, D, E, F, G and H, Seattle, WA

 click to view google map

 Contemplated before World War II, but realized after, the University of Washington broke ground for this gargantuan, multi-winged medical facility on 03/05/1947.
-US Senator Warren Magnuson (1905-1989) was instrumental in obtaining Federal Government funding to assist in the hospital's construction; the Magnuson Health Sciences Building was named in his honor.
-The original building, designed by Naramore, Bain, Brady and Johanson, Architects (NBBJ) and McClellan and Jones, Architects, both of Seattle, contained eight wings lettered A-G.
+US Senator Warren Magnuson (1905-1989) was instrumental in obtaining Federal Government funding to assist in the hospital's construction; the Magnuson Health Sciences Building was named in his honor in 1978.
+The original building, designed by Naramore, Bain, Brady and Johanson, Architects (NBBJ) and McClelland and Jones, Architects, both of Seattle, contained eight wings lettered A-G and was completed on 10/09/1949.

 In 2007, Wings G and H, part of the original design by NBBJ Architects of Seattle, WA, underwent demolition of their interiors to remove asbestos and to allow for seismic upgrading.
 This was part of the UW's "Restore the Core" capital initiative of the period; funding also came from the School of Medicine as well as the National Institutes for Health.